redis/redis-doc/topics/streams-intro.md

 The example above allows us to write consumers that participate to the same consumer group, taking each a subset of messages to process, and recovering from failures re-reading the pending messages that were delivered just to them.
 However in the real world consumers may permanently fail and never recover.
 What happens to the pending messages of the consumer that never recovers after stopping for any reason?

-Redis consumer groups offer a feature that is used exactly in this situations in order to *claim* the pending messages of a given consumer so that such messages will change ownership and will be re-assigned to a different consumer.
+Redis consumer groups offer a feature that is used in these situations in order to *claim* the pending messages of a given consumer so that such messages will change ownership and will be re-assigned to a different consumer.
 The feature is very explicit, a consumer has to inspect the list of pending messages, and will have to claim specific messages using a special command, otherwise the server will take the messages pending forever assigned to the old consumer, in this way different applications can choose if to use such a feature or not, and exactly the way to use it.

 The first step of this process is just a command that provides observability of pending entries in the consumer group and is called **XPENDING**.
 This is just a read-only command which is always safe to call and will not change ownership of any message.
 In its simplest form, the command is just called with two arguments, which are the name of the stream and the name of the consumer group.